Using a Two-Parameter Sensitivity Analysis Framework to Efficiently Combine Randomized and Non-randomized Studies

-To evaluate the match quality for the simulation study in \S\ref{subsec:sim_theory}, we use the maximum absolute standardized mean differences in the overlapping domain and non-overlapping domain and summarize the results in Table~\ref{tb:sim1balance}.
+To evaluate the match quality for the simulation study in \S5.1, we use the maximum absolute standardized mean differences in the common support and external support and summarize the results in Table~\ref{tb:sim1balance}.
 We can observe that our matching procedure greatly reduces the large standardized mean differences in all cases.
 The match quality improves as the sample size increases.